Sobriety Court

 Why participate in Sobriety Court?

-• Effective substance abuse treatment
+• Access to effective substance abuse treatment.

-• Eligibility for a restricted driver's license
+• Eligibility for a restricted driver’s license.

 How do I get started?

-Sobriety Court Eligibility Screening (DOCX)
+Download the Sobriety Court Eligibility Screening Form (DOCX)